CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 );
 ```

-✅ Nothing is printed to the console, so this assertion is working 😎
+✅ Nothing is printed to the console, so this assertion is passing 😎

 ### 💼 Checking different cases